-Before riding, make sure you know which brake lever controls which brake (front or rear).
+Before riding, make sure you know which brake lever controls which brake (front or rear) as these may be set up specific to market regulations.

 If you have two hand brakes, apply both brakes at the same time.

 The front brake provides more stopping power than the rear, so do not use it too forcefully or too abruptly.
 Gradually add pressure to both brakes until you slow to the desired speed or stop.